spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-out-of-box-app-profile.md

 ---
-sidebar_label: "Add Out-of-the-Box Services"
+sidebar_label: "Add an Out-of-the-Box Service"
-title: "Add Out-of-the-Box Services"
+title: "Add an Out-of-the-Box Service"
 description: "Learn how to create an app profile for your Palette Virtual Clusters using out-of-the-box services."
 hide_table_of_contents: false
 sidebar_position: 5